At The Messiah's Death

 - And he sprinkled the book of the law and the people

-- He sprinkled the tabernacle and its vessels
+- He sprinkled The Tent of Appointment and its vessels

 - He affirms that these thing are a pattern, a symbol, of the real things which are in